Fortaleza F.C.

-Fortaleza C.E.I.F. is a professional Colombian football team based in Bogotá, currently playing in the Categoría Primera A, the top tier of Colombian football.
+Fortaleza Fútbol Club is a professional Colombian football team based in Bogotá, currently playing in the Categoría Primera A, the top tier of Colombian football.
 The team has been promoted to the Categoría Primera A thrice, in 2013, 2015 and 2023.
 From 2018 to 2020, they played their home games at the Estadio Municipal de Cota, moving afterwards to the Estadio Metropolitano de Techo in Bogotá.

 History

 The club was founded on 15 November 2010 as Fortaleza F.C., based in the municipality of Soacha.
 The club joined the Categoría Primera B after buying the licence of the recently dissolved club Atlético Juventud.

 In the 2013 Primera B season, the team was champion of the Finalización tournament, allowing them play the finals against Uniautónoma.
 The team lost the title, losing the home match with a 0–2 score, and drawing 1–1 in the away match.
 However, the team was promoted to the Primera A after winning against Cúcuta Deportivo in the Promotion/relegation playoff with a 2–1 global score.

 Fortaleza was relegated after its first year in the Primera A. The club ranked 16th in the Apertura tournament and 13th in the Finalización tournament, being the worst team in the Relegation table.

 In 2015, the club was renamed Fortaleza C.E.I.F. after merging with the amateur football club C.E.I.F.
 (Centro de Entrenamiento Integrado para el Fútbol), founded in 2008.

 That season, the club was promoted after reaching the finals, however they lost the title against Atlético Bucaramanga with a 0–2 aggregate score.
 Fortaleza's second spell in the top flight also lasted one season, sealing their relegation back to Primera B with three matches to go after losing to Patriotas on 22 October 2016.